mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

 methods have the `__device__` keyword in their header as they are called solely from the GPU.

-The entire function is shown below:
+The complete function is shown below:

 .. code-block:: C